 Brett Land is an associate in Baron & Budd’s Environmental Litigation Group.
-Since joining the Group in 2014, he has represented more than a hundred individuals and public entities harmed by toxic contaminants, including per- and polyfluoroalkyl substances (PFAS), polychlorinated biphenyl (PCB), methyl tertiary-butyl ether (MTBE), and trichloroethylene (TCE).
+Since joining the Group in 2014, he has represented hundreds of individuals and public entities harmed by toxic contaminants, including per- and polyfluoroalkyl substances (PFAS), polychlorinated biphenyl (PCB), methyl tertiary-butyl ether (MTBE), and trichloroethylene (TCE).

 Emory University School of Law (J.D.
 2014) cum laude